 Be more productive by keeping your home workspace tidy and inspiring.
-Consider the lighting and temperature as well.
+Consider the lighting, airflow, and temperature as well.

-If you often feel overwhelmed by paper clutter then the useful system in Issue Two of the magazine is a must-read.
+If you often feel overwhelmed by paper clutter then the useful system in Issue Two of the magazine and the printed Homeworker guide is a must-read.

 Your work from home wardrobe

 I love the fact I don’t have to get dressed up for working from home.
-But there is a distinction between ‘getting dressed’ and ‘getting dressed up’.
+But there is a distinction between ‘getting dressed up’ and ‘getting dressed’.